 What is best for these children?
 What will impact their lives the least [as a result of Rachel's impending move]?
 The only part of these children's lives that would be disrupted if they remained in Jackson, Mississippi, is their relationship with their mother.
-In other words, the children would no longer be able to see Rachel on a daily basis.
-They will, however, attend the same schools, sleep in the same beds, have extended family nearby ... participate in the same activities ... attend the same church, and have the same friends.
-Won't the adjustment of losing one full-time parent be easier surrounded by the security of constants they have grown up among as part of their everyday lives?
+In other words, the children would no longer the security of constants they have grown up among as part of their everyday lives?
 The court is convinced that the best interest of these children requires them to stay among the community, extended family, familiar surroundings and constants that will provide greatly needed security and comfort during this difficult time of transition.
 (RE., CP.000567-568) (Emphasis added).

 Rather than continuing the joint custody arrangement (as the Chancellor emphasized at trial that he would do), shifting primary physical custody to Tim, and adopting either of the joint physical custody proposals which had been submitted by the parties, the court terminated joint physical custody and awarded sole physical custody to Tim.
 The court awarded Rachel only limited visitation with the children, which was, inexplicably and remarkably, substantially less than either party had proposed in their respective visitation schedules.
 The court's schedule relegated Rachel to the "part-time mom" with "standard visitation" which the chancellor had denounced earlier in its Opinion.
-(RE.,CP.000557).
+(RE., CP.000557).
 During the school year, Rachel was given the first and third weekends of every month (while Tim was given the second, fourth, and fifth weekends of each month).
 Rachel was given six (6) weeks in the Summer, interrupted by Tim's two-week period in June, Father's Day weekend, and Tim's two-week period in July.
 Tim also received the last week of Summer prior to school.
-(RE, CP.000568-572).
+(RE., CP.000568-572).
 The major holidays were either divided, or alternated, but all other holidays, including the three day weekends which typically occur during the school year, were awarded to Tim by default.
-Under the court's schedule, the children's time with their mother plummeted from approximately 17 nights per month to 4 nights per month.
-(RE.,CP.000568).
+Under the court's schedule, the

-7The chancellor completely omitted from his analysis the fact that his decision was also separating the three older children from their 4 year old sister and their 3 year old brother, with whom they were extremely close.
-(T.119-123).
-At the time of trial, Madeline was 10, Harrison was 9, and Carlisle was 6.
+&lt;sup>7The chancellor completely omitted from his analysis the fact that his decision was also separating the three older children from their 4 year old sister and their 3 year old brother, with whom they were extremely alone.
+(T.110, 123).
+At the time of trial Madeline was 10.
+Harrison was 0, and Carlisla was 6.